Social-AI-Studio/MATK/README.rst

 Step 2: Configure DataModule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The data modules initialize the tokenizer and the data loaders (which handle batch size, number of workers, etc.).
+The datamodules initialize the tokenizer and the data loaders (which handle batch size, number of workers, etc.).

 To configure the datamodule, go to ``configs/datamodule`` and pick the file based on your model choice and specify: